spacebanana420/plunderer/README.md

 ## Requirements
 * Scala (recommended version 3.0 or above)

-I am not distributing jars that include the whole runtime, that's why Scala is specifically necessary.
+I am not distributing jars that include the whole Scala runtime, that's why Scala is specifically necessary.

 ## How to use
 Launch the jar program with ```scala yakumo.jar```.
 You will be prompted to choose if you want to open a server or connect to one using the built-in client.